-The wooden rolling shutter was first installed in Germany around 1850 and is still in great demand today due to its durability, robustness and beauty.
+The wooden rolling shutter was first installed in Germany around 1850 and is still in great demand today due to its durability and beauty.
 They are made of softwood in different profile types.
 Wooden rolling shutters are made without exception from highly stress-free wood.
 Only trunks that have not been stored in water and that have been dried slowly and in a manner that is gentle on the wood are used.
-Softwoods made from Scandinavian pine guarantee distortion-free, fine-grained, knot-free and blue stain-free sticks.
-Of course, wooden roller shutters can also be made from other softwoods, such as Douglas fir, hemlock, red cedar and larch, and can be equipped with all kinds of surface treatments according to the client's wishes.
-This is also an advantage of a wooden roller shutter - any color can be supplied - whether varnished or varnished.
+Softwood made from Scandinavian pine guarantees distortion-free, fine-grained, knot-free, and blue stain-free slats.
+Of course, wooden rolling shutters can also be made from other softwoods, such as Douglas fir, hemlock, red cedar, and larch, and can be customized with wide variety of finishes according to the client's wishes.
+The ability of wood to be painted and/or stained to nearly every color and hue imaginable, whether varnished or unvarnished, is a distinct advantage of this material over less porous choices.

 "There is no more beautiful rolling shutter than wooden rolling shutters!"
-The environmental friendliness of the material deserves special mention: while the production of plastic rods and aluminum rods consumes a lot of energy, wood grows back naturally.
-Our wooden roller shutters are made entirely by hand.
+The obvious environmental friendliness of the material deserves special mention: while the production of plastic slats and aluminum slats consumes a lot of energy, wood grows back naturally.
+Our wooden rolling shutters are constructed entirely by hand.

-Due to the large number of variations, HEYDEBRECK wooden rolling shutters adapt very well to all windows, for example in private living areas and for monument protection, and offer absolute sustainability - roller shutters made of wood.
+HEYDEBRECK wooden rolling shutters are infinitely customizable to all windows, for example in private living areas and for historic preservation projects and offer absolute sustainability - rolling shutters made of wood.

 Armor weight: 7 kg/sqm